 Detailed discussion around locking causes and diagnosis is out of the scope of this document.
 However, it is worth pointing out that queries take Commit_Read locks, which can block Commit_Write locks.
 Commit_Write locks are required by processing operations.
 Therefore, long-running queries can block processing operations.
 Normally, processing operations will wait for the period set in the ForceCommitTimeout server property; the default is 30 seconds.
-If the query still hasn't finished, the query will be cancelled by the server and the processing operation will then continue.
-The client tool executing the query will see an error such as the following.
+If the query still hasn't finished, the query will fail with the following error and the processing operation will then continue.